Eyre-S/ResourceTools/README.md

 ---

-#### NOTICE
-v0.3.x has VERY BIG differences with the v0.2.x.

----

 <br/>

 ## Introduction

-ResourceTools is a project that allows developers, especially new Java developers, to no longer have the problem of getting resource files with full of problems in Java.
+ResourceTools is a project that allows JVM based programs, to no longer have the problem of getting resource files with full of problems in Java.

 Through this toolkit, you can use `resources/` in your classpath just like using `java.io.File` in disk.
 Whether before or after packaging, you can always get resources with a piece of code.

 ## Usage

 See [Wiki](https://github.com/Eyre-S/ResourceTools/wiki).

+### INCOMPATIBLE CHANGES

+**From 0.2.x to 0.3.x**, a huge amount of APIs has changed.
+Read the doc to upgrade your usage.

 ## License & Contribute